 What happened when you first applied the ointment?

 We do, only usually when she’s having a slight flare up.
-But I do use Purepotions Daily Moisturising Cream on her and the Skin Salvation Bath & Body Emollient Oil, which means our flare ups now are so rare.
+But I do use Balmonds Daily Moisturising Cream on her and the Bath & Body Oil, which means our flare ups now are so rare.
 I have also started using it to help the healing process with cuts and grazes etc.

 I’ve recommended it to so many people, and I’ve even bought it as gifts for baby showers.
 If somebody would have told me after six months struggling and two months under a consultant dermatologist that a balm from Boots would have solved all my anguish and worry about not been able to fix this, I would have laughed in their face.
 But sure enough, it did!